 About the Authors

-Patricia L. Bryan
+Patricia Bryan

-Bryan is the co-author of Midnight Assassin: A Murder in America’s Heartland and the co-editor of Her America, a collection of stories by Susan Glaspell.
-Bryan has written and spoken extensively about Glaspell’s work.
+She is the co-author of Midnight Assassin: A Murder in America’s Heartland and The Plea: The True Story of Young Wesley Elkins and his Struggle for Redemption and the co-editor of Her America: "A Jury of Her Peers" and Other Stories.
+Bryan has written and spoken extensively about Susan Glaspell’s work.
 She has investigated several criminal cases from the 19th century and has published articles about them in the Stanford Law Review and the Annals of Iowa.
-Bryan has also researched and written about the public financing for sports stadiums.
+She has also analyzed and written about the issue of public financing of sports stadiums.

 Thomas Wolf